TCP Co-Founder & Artistic Director, Instructor

 Yeeman Mui (Manman)

-Taiko Tots Founder and Instructor
+Taiko Tots Founder

 Patrick Seiji Oiye is a fourth generation Japanese American artist, musician, and performer currently based in Honolulu.
 He believes that through art we can all come closer to understanding our nature and the world around us.
 Patrick specializes in the Tsugaru shamisen (a Japanese banjo-like lute) and taiko drumming.
 He has studied shamisen with Hiroshi Nitta, founder of the celebrated Nitta Ryu Tsugaru Shamisen School in Sapporo, Japan and taiko with master artist Kenny Endo in Honolulu.
 Patrick has been in productions at the University of Hawaii playing guitar, taiko and dancing and has provided a live score of shamisen, taiko and shinobue (bamboo flute) for thousands of children at the Honolulu Theater for Youth.